New Zealand’s changeable weather conditions frequently catch out the unprepared.

 Weather has a major impact on trips in the outdoors.
 An easy and relaxed trip in warm weather can be physically and mentally demanding if the weather turns cold and wet.
 Strong winds, soft snow, or high rivers may make a route impassable.
+Obtaining a weather forecast is a good place to start, but you'll need sufficient equipment for whatever comes your way.
+Carry (and expect to use) rain jackets throughout the year.

 Learn to observe the weather

-High-cloud signs The wind that you experience is affected by the landforms around you.
+The wind that you experience is affected by the landforms around you.
 It may be quite different from the general wind flow associated with the pressure system.
 You can get some idea of the strength and direction of the general wind flow by observing cloud movement.

 Movement of the highest cloud is often difficult to see.
 Wispy, cirrus clouds, which look like mares’ tails or streamers, indicate strong, high-level winds and are often the first sign of bad weather.